coffee2code/wpuntexturize/readme.txt

 Most likely these curly quotes are actually present in your originally post content and are being directly shown to visitors.
 WordPress isn't converting these to curly quotes since they are already that way.
 This could happen if you copy-and-pasted text from another source.

-If you don't want any curly quotes to appear in your posts at all, then on the Settings -> Reading admin page check the checkbox labeled "Convert existing curly quotes in posts to their non-curly alternatives".
+If you don't want any curly quotes to appear in your posts at all, then on the Settings -> Reading admin page check the checkbox labeled "Prevent all curly quotes?".
+(Or if you're a developer, look into use of the `c2c_wpuntexturize_convert_curly_quotes` filter.)

 = What text does this plugin modify/filter? =